What is Prolia?

 What other drugs will affect Prolia?

 Other drugs may interact with denosumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 More about Prolia (denosumab)

 - Check interactions

 - Compare alternatives